 Little Earth Strong is a gameful health intervention program where youth are superheroes who activate gifts based on the Seven Teachings by completing powerup challenges.
 Elizabeth LaPensée designed and created art for the gameful program in partnership with the Research for Indigenous Community Health Center and Little Earth United Tribes.

 Designer & Programmer Inspired by the art of Steven Paul Judd with design and programming by Elizabeth LaPensée and music by Trevino Brings Plenty, Invaders for web and mobile is a play on the classic arcade game Space Invaders.
-Curated by Babycastles, imagineNATIVE Film + Media Arts Festival 2015, and SAW Gallery.
+Curated by Babycastles and SAW Gallery.
+Shown at imagineNATIVE Film + Media Arts Festival 2015, Indie Revolution Expo 2016, Digital Games Research Association + Foundations of Digital Games Conference 2016, and IndieCade 2016.

 Ninagamomin ji-nanaandawi'iwe, 2015